shopgate/cart-integration-shopware/README.md

 You can find more information in our [support center](https://support.shopgate.com/hc/en-us/articles/202798446-Connecting-to-Shopware) and our [developer documentation](https://docs.shopgate.com/).

-## Shop multi views and translations
+## Shop Multi Views and Translations

 We need distinguish url of plugin location to allow Shopware load correct shop view data, locale and configuration